compbiolabucf/STGAT/README.md

     - TCGA
       - tcga_exp.csv
       - wsi

 where 'wsi' contains the whole slide images for ST and TCGA samples, 'coords' and 'gene_exp' contain the coordinates and gene expression of the spots for ST samples.
 The bulk gene expression of the TCGA samples should be in 'tcga_exp.csv' file.

+## Training and testing the model
+The SEG and GEP modules can be trained and tested by running 'main.py' file in the command line.
+The options can be used to modify the training and model parameters.